 \subsection{Matching census-like persons to VISTA cohorts}

-In this step of the algorithm we assign, to the census-like persons from the last step (Section~\ref{sec:2-sample}) and based on their demographic profile, one of the \vista groups, or cohorts, calculated previously (Section~\ref{sec:cohorts}).
+In this step of the algorithm, we assign one of the \vista groups (cohorts) previously calculated (Section~\ref{sec:cohorts}), to the census-like people from the last step (Section~\ref{sec:2-sample}) based on their demographic profile.
 This is required so that in the subsequent step we can apply group-appropriate trip generation models for assigning representative trips and activities to those individuals.

 The \textit{matching} of persons to cohorts itself is a straightforward process.
 Since each cohort is fully defined by a gender and age range, then the cohort of a person can be determined by a simple lookup table.
-The output of this step is the addition of a new attribute to each person, indicating the cohort they belong to.
+The output of this step is the addition of a new attribute to each person, indicating the cohort to which they belong.

-In the final output of the algorithm, as shown in Table~\ref{tab:diary}, this step is responsible for populating column \kk{AgentId}, that gives a unique identifier for a synthetic census-like person sampled in the earlier step (Section~\ref{sec:2-sample}), and was matched to the \vista-like activity chain given by column \kk{PlanId}.
+In the final output of the algorithm, as shown in Table~\ref{tab:diary}, this step is responsible for populating column \kk{AgentId}, that gives a unique identifier for a synthetic census-like traveler sampled in the earlier step (Section~\ref{sec:2-sample}), and was matched to the \vista-like activity chain given by column \kk{PlanId}.